 Riders completed their penalties whilst the battle continued up front

-Both Rodrigo and Mir completed their penalties within sixteen laps remaining as Brad Binder regained at the front of the pack of ten that had formed.
-Small groups formed within this goroup of ten as riders battled for particular positions.
-With fifteen laps remaining, Darryn Binder (Platinum Bay Real Estate) crashed out at turn three, he was unhurt.
+Both Rodrigo and Mir completed their penalties within 16 laps of the race remaining as Brad Binder regained at the front of the pack of 10 that had formed.
+Small groups formed within this group of 10 as riders battled for particular positions.
+With 15laps remaining, Darryn Binder (Platinum Bay Real Estate) crashed out at turn three, he was unhurt.

-On the next lap, local rookie Canet got past Binder at his home circuit after out-braking the South African to take second and now allow Fenati to pull away.
+On the next lap, local rookie Canet got past Binder after out-braking the South African to take second which now allowed Fenati to pull away.
 He had a unique line compared to the others in the lead group.
 Binder soon regained second place from him.